insightsengineering/JointSurvivalModels.jl/paper/paper.md

 In addition, we consider covariates $x\in \mathbb{R}^p, p\in\mathbb{N}$ and coefficients $\beta \in \mathbb{R}^p$.
 This results in the hazard
 $$h(t) = h_0(t) \exp\left(\gamma^\top \cdot L(M(t)) +  \beta^\top \cdot x \right).$$

-The probability density function in survival analysis can be described by
+The probability density function in survival analysis can be described using the hazard function
 $$f(t) = h(t) \exp\left(-\int_0^t h(u) \, du\right).$$
-Note for nonlinear longitudinal models $\int_0^t h(u) \, du$ generally does not have a closed form, thus numerical integration is required.
+Note for joint models with links to nonlinear longitudinal models $\int_0^t h(u) \, du$ generally does not have a closed form, thus numerical integration is required.

 ## Likelihood calculations